If you’ve ever tried to share videos over email, you’ll know how frustrating it can be. And it’s easy to see why.

 If your video files are over 2 GB, skip to step five to see how you can share large video files up to 20 GB with Filestage.

-WeTransfer is a free file sharing tool that lets you upload your content and share it via email or a transfer link.
+WeTransfer is a free file sharing tool that lets you upload your content and share it via link or email.

 Here’s how it works: